Jayapura Papua, Indonesia Travel Guide

 Indonesian Rupiah (IDR), symbolized as Rp.

 Bahasa Indonesia.
-English proficiency is limited.
+Proficiency in english is limited.

-Tropical rainforest, consistently warm and humid.
+Tropical rainforest, reliably warm and humid.

 Eastern Indonesia Time (WIT), GMT+9.